for version 4.0.1

-SecuritySpy is a multi-camera video surveillance application for the Macintosh.
+SecuritySpy is CCTV video surveillance software for the Mac.

-If you are building a video surveillance system from scratch all you need is SecuritySpy, a Macintosh computer, and one or more cameras (digital cameras, analog cameras with video input devices, or a combination of the two).
-If you have an existing system using analog cameras, SecuritySpy will enable you to upgrade to a computer-based digital system whilst still retaining your existing cameras and cabling.
+If you are building a video surveillance system from scratch, all you need is SecuritySpy, a Mac, and some IP cameras.
+If you have an existing system using analog cameras, SecuritySpy can use these alongside more modern IP cameras, allowing you to transition to a state-of-the-art digital system.

-SecuritySpy's flexibility will allow you to set up a system tailored for your individual needs.
-Whether you want a single camera or many dozens, SecuritySpy is ideal, for both domestic and business purposes.
+SecuritySpy's flexibility will allow you to set up a system that is tailored for your individual needs, whether you want a single camera or a hundred.

-This manual describes how to use the SecuritySpy software.
-For information about how to choose, install and set up the hardware of your video surveillance system, see the Installation Manual instead.
+This manual describes how to use the SecuritySpy software itself.
+For information about how to choose, install and set up the hardware of your CCTV system, see the SecuritySpy Installation Manual.